Introducing Observe Concepts¶

 Datasets accelerate the querying of large amounts of data by continuously transforming raw data into more structured information.
 The information becomes easier to understand and faster to query.

 A dataset has a name and lives within a project.
 Project names must be unique within a workspace, and Dataset names must be unique within that project.
-When you log into Observe, the Explore page lets you browse the different projects and Datasets that exist within your workspace.
+In the Observe console, the Datasets page lets you browse the different Datasets that exist within your workspace and the Dataset Graph page shows you how they are related.

 Datasets may be installed by an Observe application with pre-built collections of datasets, dashboards, and alerts for observing specific environments such as AWS, Kubernetes, or Linux hosts.
 Alternatively, you create them for custom use cases, for example, a mobile payments application.